pulumi/pulumi-hugo/themes/default/content/product/_index.md

         number: "70+"
         description: Cloud and service integrations
     cta:
-        title: Managed infrastructure state, encryption, and more
+        title: The easiest way to use Pulumi open source at scale
         description: |
-            Pulumi’s secure cloud backend (the [Pulumi Service](/product/pulumi-service/)) provides built-in state management and encrypts configuration secrets in transit and at rest.
-            You can also host your own backend locally or with a cloud provider.
+            The [Pulumi Service](/product/pulumi-service/)) is a fully-managed service for the open-source CLI and SDK that comes with built-in state and secrets management, and many more features.
+It enables you to focus your time on building, deploying, and managing cloud applications with your favorite languages and software engineering.

 get_started:
     title: Getting started